FalseG0d/GitBashScript/README.md

 # GitBashScript
-Some simple commands to be used in scripting of Linux terminal.
+Some basic commands and scripts to be used in scripting of Linux terminal.